East Baton Rouge Sheriff's Office hosting free women's self-defense classes in August

 BATON ROUGE - The East Baton Rouge Sheriffs Office will host free women's self-defense classes on August 3rd and 10th from 9 a.m. to 3 p.m.

-It will be held at the EBRSO Training Academy on Lt.
+The "Equalizer" will be held at the EBRSO Training Academy on Lt.
 General Benjamin Davis Jr. Ave.

+"It provides women with critical information on violence towards women and also provides tools on how to prepare for and escape a potentially dangerous encounter," Kristi Nugent, an instructor for the course, said.

+Here women will learn self-defense tactics to provide them with the tools necessary to protect themselves.

 Trending News